How to help aging-in group members find the retirement coverage they need

 Meet Jane: A case study in conversion

 Let’s consider Jane.
-Jane is 64 years old and is currently employed.
+Jane is 64 years old and currently employed.
 With one year until she plans to retire, Jane is exploring Medicare Advantage plans and is overwhelmed by the decision-making process.
 She has a chronic condition and prefers to continue with her existing specialists.
-She also prefers 1:1 conversation to build trust.
+She also prefers one-on-one conversations to build trust.
 She is conscious about out-of-pocket costs and wants to quickly choose a new plan with nice-to-have features.

 Health plans can utilize this goldmine of data that is already available within the employer group business unit to better target aging-in customers